Table of contents

 The Security Code is a randomly generated number, and the algorithm formulas are protected with high security standards.
 The probability of guessing the number is extremely low given that the number is only valid for a short period of time.

-Yes, you can log on to your Internet banking account using the passwords option by entering both primary and secondary passwords.
+Yes, you can log on to your Internet banking account using the passwords.
 However, if you need to do any transaction that requires Security Device, you will not be able to perform the transaction unless you have your Security Device with you.

 If you keep getting an error message, please contact our Customer Service Center.